hjung9197/academic-kickstart/content/authors/admin/_index.md

 education:
   courses:
-  - course: PhD Candidate in Finance
+  - course: PhD in Finance
     institution: Stern School of Business, New York University
     year: